At a Glance

-Have you ever walked into a bedding section of a departmental store only to be surrounded with different, confusing thread counts?
-750 thread count, 1000 thread count and even 1200 thread count sheets!
-Something you might also notice is that as the thread count increases, usually so does the price.
+Have you ever walked into a store looking for a new bedsheet in Singapore only to be surrounded by different, confusing bedsheet thread counts?
+Numbers range from 300, 750, 1000, and even 1200 thread count sheets!
+Something you might also notice is that as the count increases, so does the price.

-For a very long time, consumers have been mistakenly made to focus on thread count to determine the luxury of sheets - the higher the number, the better surely?
+For a very long time, consumers have been mistakenly made to focus on the thread count of bedsheets to determine the luxury of sheets.
+The higher the number, the better, right?

-What is Thread Count?
-Is a Higher Thread Count Better?
+Is A Higher Thread Count Better?
+Go To Section

-By definition, thread count is a measure of the total number of threads woven vertically (the warp) and horizontally (the weft) into one square inch of fabric.
-It is a unit of textile measurement for bed linen and other types of fabrics such as shirts.
+Are you one of the many people who wonder: what does thread count mean?
+By definition, thread count (TC) is a measure of the total number of threads woven vertically (the warp) and horizontally (the weft) into one square inch of fabric.
+It is a unit of textile measurement for bed sheets and other types of fabrics such as shirts.